NSHipster/articles/2018-12-17-bundles-and-packages.md

 by modern computer systems:
 _the gift of abstraction_.

-Consider that billions of people around the world use computers and mobile devices on a daily basis.
+Consider those billions of people around the world who use computers and mobile devices on a daily basis.
 They do this without having to know anything about the millions of CPU transistors and SSD sectors and LCD pixels that come together to make that happen.